genestack/user-tutorials/source/guide/pipelines-rnaseq_include.rst

 .. image:: images/expression_navigator_for_RNA-seq.png

-The Expression Navigator page contains 4 sections:
+The Expression Navigator page contains four sections:

 1. **Groups Information** section.
 It is a summary of the groups available for comparison.
 Size refers to the number of samples used to generate each